-In every country the great sin of separateness is again rearing its ugly head; minorities abound and are abused; cleavages are everywhere to be found; parties are clamouring for attention and adherents; religious groups are spreading dissension and seeking to gain in membership at the expense of other groups; the rich are organizing so as to again control the finances of the world; the poor are [page 144] fighting for their rights and better living conditions; the tyranny of selfish politics permeates both capital and labour, and the dictatorship of both these groups is ruining the daily life of people in all lands.
-Though the war (in the strictly military sense, may be over, the spirit of war appears to be simply shifting on to another stage and to involve a still larger arena.
-Nations are refusing to clean their own houses but are rabid in their efforts to instruct their neighbours in what they consider right action; the minorities in every nation are taking advantage of the situation to reap what they can and to keep the turmoil active, as witness the activities of the groups which today are endeavouring to create trouble between the United States and Great Britain.
+In every country the great sin of separateness is again rearing its ugly head; minorities abound and are abused; cleavages are everywhere to be found; parties are clamouring for attention and adherents; religious groups are spreading dissension and seeking to gain in membership at the expense of other groups; the rich are organizing so as to control the finances of the world; the poor are fighting for their rights and better living conditions; the tyranny of selfish politics permeates both capital and labour.

 This is a true and tragic picture.
 It is, happily, not the only one.
 There is another; a study of this other picture will lead to renewed optimism and to constant faith in divine planning and the beauty of the human being.
 In every nation there are those who see a better vision of a better world, who are thinking and talking and planning in terms of humanity, and who realize that those who form the various groups—political, religious, educational and labour—are men and women and essentially, if unconsciously, brothers.
 They see the world whole and are working towards an inevitable unification; they recognize the problems of the nations, great and small, and the difficult situation in which the minorities today find themselves; they know that the use of force produces results which are not truly effective (for the cost is far too great) and are usually transient.
 They realize that the only true hope is an enlightened public opinion and that this must be the result of sound educational methods and just and exact propaganda.

-[page 145] It will be obvious to you that it will not be possible for me to take up the tale of all the minorities in the international field and deal for instance with the struggle of the little nations for recognition and for what they consider (rightly or wrongly) their just rights.
-The story of the little nations would take years to write and years to read, and then it would be just the story of humanity and like all other stories.
-With these I cannot deal.
-All we can do is to recognize that they have a case to be presented and a problem to be solved, but that justice and fair play, full opportunity and equal sharing of the world’s economic resources will only be possible when certain broad and general principles have been enforced by the weight of public opinion.
-With these principles I hope to deal at the close of this article when we consider the possibility of a solution of the minority problem.
+It will be obvious that it will not be possible to take up the tale of all the minorities in the international field [Page 95] and deal for instance with the struggle of the little nations for recognition and for what they consider (rightly or wrongly) their just rights.
+The story of the little nations would take years to write and years to read.
+It would be the story of humanity.
+All we can do is to recognize that they have a case to be presented and a problem to be solved, but that justice and fair play, full opportunity and equal sharing of the world's economic resources will only be possible when certain broad and general principles have been enforced by the weight of public opinion.

-I would like, however, to touch upon the problem of three minorities because they are attracting at this time so much public attention and because (if they can be solved) a tremendous step forward will have been made towards world understanding.
+The problems of two minorities are attracting at this time much public attention.
+If they can be solved a tremendous step forward will have been made towards world understanding.
 They are: